HTTP to HTTPS Redirects: The Complete Guide

 After enabling HTTPS, your pages may still load resources (images, scripts, stylesheets, fonts) over HTTP.
 Browsers block or warn about this "mixed content."
 [2]

-Types of Mixed Content
+Types of mixed content

 | Type | Examples | Browser Behavior |